danielwegener/logback-kafka-appender/README.md

 [![Build Status](https://travis-ci.org/danielwegener/logback-kafka-appender.svg?branch=master)](https://travis-ci.org/danielwegener/logback-kafka-appender)
 [![Coverage Status](https://img.shields.io/coveralls/danielwegener/logback-kafka-appender.svg)](https://coveralls.io/r/danielwegener/logback-kafka-appender)

+This appender provides a way for applications to publish their application logs to Apache Kafka.
+This is ideal for applications within immutable containers without a writable filesystem.

 ## Logback incompatibility Warning
 Due to a bug in logback-core ([LOGBACK-1158](http://jira.qos.ch/browse/LOGBACK-1158)), __logback-kafka-appender does not work with logback 1.1.7__.
 This bug will be fixed in the upcoming logback 1.1.8.
-Until 1.1.8 is release, we recommend to use version logback 1.1.6.
+Until 1.1.8 is released, we recommend to use logback 1.1.6.

-This appender provides a way for applications to publish their application logs to Apache Kafka.
-This is ideal for applications within immutable containers without a writable filesystem.

 ## Full configuration example